ETIAS launches Q4 2026 — Start preparing now

 How long is ETIAS valid?

-ETIAS authorization is valid for 3 years from the date of issuance or until your passport expires, whichever comes first.
-You can use it for multiple trips to the Schengen Area during this period.
+ETIAS is valid for 3 years from the date of approval, or until your passport expires — whichever comes first.
+During those 3 years you can make unlimited trips to any of the 30 Schengen countries.

 How long can I stay in Europe with ETIAS?